shanepeckham/CADLab_Loyalty/README.md

 For this Hackathon you will require:
 * A cognitive services trial account key, get it here - https://www.microsoft.com/cognitive-services/en-us/sign-up
 * A Gmail account for sending emails, get it here - https://accounts.google.com/SignUp?service=mail&continue=http%3A%2F%2Fmail.google.com%2Fmail%2Fe-11-14a952576b5f2ffe90ec0dd9823744e0-46a962fbb7947b68059374ddde7f29b5490a6b4d
+* Install Postman, get it here - https://www.getpostman.com

 # The Logic App solution

+Create a HTTP Request Step, click save - you will receive an endpoint upon save.